zammad/zammad-admin-documentation/manage/roles/index.rst

    Agent permissions cover all areas that affect communication with customers.
    Agents are the backbone of your customer support, even though every agent may have different fields to work on.

-   :doc:`👪 group permissions <group-permissions>` depend on the agent permission.
+   :doc:`👪 group access levels </manage/groups/access-levels>` depend on the agent permission.
-   You may not require them if you prefer to configure group permissions per :doc:`user </manage/users/index>`.
+   You may not require them if you prefer to :doc:`configure group access levels on a per-user basis </manage/users/index>`.

    .. figure:: /images/manage/roles/agents-paradise.png
       :alt: Screenshot showing the most relevant areas for agents: tickets, overviews, chat, knowledge base and caller log.